 For a free legal consultation with Maryland Erb’s Palsy lawyer, call 1-800-222-9529

 What Is Erb’s Palsy?

-According to Johns Hopkins Medicine, the brachial plexus is a network of nerves that connects the arm and shoulder to the spinal cord.
-These nerves are responsible for sensation and movement in the arm, and if they are damaged, it could result in paralysis.
+According to Johns Hopkins Medicine, the brachial plexus is a network of nerves connecting the arm and shoulder to the spinal cord.
+The brachial plexus nerves are responsible for sensation and movement in the arm, and if they are damaged, it could result in paralysis.

-Some symptoms of Erb’s palsy can include:
+Symptoms of Erb’s palsy can include:

-- A stiff arm held close to the body
+- A stiff arm held close to the body.

-- Lack of movement in the affected arm
+- Lack of movement in the affected arm.

-- Lack of reflexes in the affected arm
+- Lack of reflexes in that arm.

 Maryland Erb’s Palsy Lawyer Near Me 1-800-222-9529

-Can You Sue for Erb’s Palsy?
+Can You Sue If Your Baby Has Erb’s Palsy?

-If the injury that caused your child’s Erb’s Palsy occurred because of medical malpractice, then yes, you can most likely sue for damages.
+If the injury that caused your child to have Erb’s palsy occurred because of medical malpractice, then yes, you can most likely sue for damages.

 Click to contact our Maryland Erb’s Palsy lawyers today